PHP Serialize Online — Free Serializer Tool

 PHP Serialize

-Using PHP's serialize() function to convert data into compact binary format
+Using PHP's serialize() function to convert JSON data structures into compact PHP serialized format.

 Basic example